M-Abdullah07/Pharmacy-Billing-App/README.md

 # New!
+* Completed the Migration from css styles to simply tailwindcss
+* Added shadcn ui components
 * Sidebar is now responsive and also closes and opens (use `ctrl+b` or icon on the header)
 * Sidebar navigation is also functioning
 * Sidebar signout and user info moved from header to sidebar